-Fair Trade Tourism (FTT) operates the world’s first and still only Fair Trade Tourism certification programme.
+Fair Trade Tourism operates the world’s first and still only Fair Trade Tourism certification programme.

 The programme was developed 10 years ago and in December 2011 became the first tourism certification programme in Africa to be recognised by the Global Sustainable Tourism Council.

 In 2012 FTT received donor support to expand the certification programme to southern Africa.
-A consultant was contracted to assist FTT to revise its system to accommodate a greater variety of tourism products and countries.
+A consultant was contracted to assist Fair Trade Tourism to revise its system to accommodate a greater variety of tourism products and countries.

 In February 2013 the revised standard and compliance criteria were available for 60 days' public comment.
-FTT also made a decision to outsource the auditing function of certification to avoid any potential conflict of interest, and enable FTT to focus on the provision of Business Development Support (BDS) and market access.
+Fair Trade Tourism also made a decision to outsource the auditing function of certification to avoid any potential conflict of interest, and enable Fair Trade Tourism to focus on the provision of Business Development Support (BDS) and market access.

 FLO-Cert was selected as the outsourced certification body.

-Tourism businesses in southern Africa interested in FTT certification should visit the FTT website and answer the five easy questions to determine their eligibility to participate.
+Tourism businesses in southern Africa interested in Fair Trade Tourism certification should visit the Fair Trade Tourism website and answer the five easy questions to determine their eligibility to participate.

 If eligible, businesses then proceed to the initial application, which asks specific questions and generates an appropriate application form.